YuhengZhaoBU/YuhengZhaoBU.github.io/_pages/about.md

 ---

 I am an Ph.D candidate in Economics at Boston University working broadly at the intersection of development economics, labor economics, and economic history.
-My work focuses on understanding the institutional determinants of inequalities and resource (mis)allocation from both a current and an historical perspective.

 Prior to enrolling at BU, I received a Bachelor of Arts degree in Economics (2015) and a Master of Arts degree in Economics (2017) from Peking University.